Skip to content

 Add or Remove Scopes

-• Then click 'Add Credentials' and select 'OAuth Client ID'. enter in "Authorised redirect URIs"
+• Then click 'Add Credentials' and select 'OAuth Client ID'.
+Enter the following value in "Authorised redirect URIs":

 Oauth client id